SMerrony/aghast/docs/DesignThoughts.md

 We have both internal Events (described here) and external events which are handled either by specific Integrations or by MQTT.

+Internal Events are high-speed and low overhead.
+There is no external dependency for them.

 Integrations and Devices may pubilsh Events to indicate something has happened.

 | Integration | Device | Event | Possible Meaning |